 The Kaleidoscope Guy at the Market – Film screening & demo

-This film will be followed at each screening by a demonstration by Michael Shaw of kaleidoscope creating.
+Each screening of this film will be followed by a demonstration by Michael Shaw of kaleidoscope creating.
 Michael will have some of his fantastical creations for sale.

 VALUE ADDED SCREENINGS